EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*

 *Acceptance criteria:*
+- Perfromance validation results for fetching different sizes of data batches in the defined SLA of timeliness, availablity and completeness

 *Consequences and decisions:*
+- The SLAs for RODEO needs to be defined following the QoS planned.

 ### U05 EUMETNET members are visualising OPERA products in the forecasting services

 “EUMETNET members want to show the composite products on their forecasting services for official duty purposes.
 They want the composite data as fast as possible, high priority user.
 They are familiar with the data formats and the radar data processing. ”

 *Requirements:*
-- basically they do receive this also directly through OPERA.
-Do we need this user case?
-- composite data
+- D01 OPERA composite data is already to NMSs, the added value of RODEO API needs to be clarified
-- automized fetching of data from an interface
+- Automized fetching of data from an interface
+- would require map-service (WMS-layer?) functionality to the system
+- could provide also D03 national products

 *Priority:*
-- primary
+- Secondary

 *Clarifications:*

 *Acceptance criteria:*
+- The D01 and D03 products can be fetched via API with the agreed SLA via API and presented on GeoWeb

 *Consequences and decisions:*
+- Do we remove this requirement?
+- Do we offer this MAP service?

 ### U06 - National Met Service is supplying their national radar products (composites, echo tops, vertical wind profiles) to third party users